kaochenlong/EDHexcolor/README.md

-a category for UIColor that can use Hex color code with UIColor Class.
+A category for UIColor that can use Hex color code with UIColor Class.

+if you use cocoapods:

+    pod 'EDHexColor'

+or else just copy the *.h and *.m to your project.

 Usage: